bibanon/bibanon/Damedame-ARG.md

 There is also a corpse game going on that will be explained later in the article.

+One day, Yotsumoe disappeared, and it seems that the mystery was never solved.
+It is rumored that the whole thing was just a college psychology experiment.
+It is also rumored that Yotsumoe was suffering from side-effects from time travel.
+Regardless of which one is true, the ARG seems to have ended.
+Allegedly Yotsumoe and Maddie are both floating around in hell somewhere.

+There was apparently a small game by Erika, an anti-DameDame! spy, but that was probably a while ago.

 ### Background

 Damedame! are a subgroup who are currently subbing Log Horizon, as well as Kill la Kill.
 They are jokesubs (Again, think Duwang), and they contain numerous jokes that either come from /a/, relate to it, have reference to popular board culture/Japanese culture, or resound generally well with most people of /a/'s demographic.
 The thing that makes Damedame! different from not only other subgroups, but even other jokesub groups, is that there's something much deeper behind all of it, along with a few other discerning features.